MelkhiorVintageComputing/NuBusFPGA/README.md

 ## Current status

 First prototype is working in a Quadra 650, running MacOS 8.1.
 It implements a single-screen-resolution, windowboxed multi-resolution, depth-switchable (1/2/4/8/16/32 bits) framebuffer over DVI-in-HDMI-connector (will work with any HDMI-compliant monitor).
 The framebuffer can be used as secondary/primary/only framebuffer in the machine running OS8.1.
 Qemu tests indicate this should work with 7.1 & 7.5/7.6 as well.
-An alternate HDMI PHY also supports audio, enabled as a 8/16 bits, mono/stereo, 44.1 Hz output compoenent in MacOS.
+An alternate HDMI PHY also supports audio, enabled as a 8/16 bits, mono/stereo, 44.1 kHz output component in MacOS.

 Some basic acceleration now exists for 8/16/32 bits, doing rectangle screen-to-screen blits and pattern rectangle fills.
 1/2/4 bits also has some acceleration, but only for byte-aligned cases.